dgattey/dg/README.md

 Both use the same DB under the hood, but they use different auth tokens, refresh tokens, and callback URLs.
 An env variable, `process.env.STRAVA_TOKEN_NAME`, is used to switch between them.
 Note that if you're testing webhook events locally, you'll want to create another branch in the Planetscale DB probably so you don't clobber the DB with simultaneous updates from the local webhook + the live webhook!
 Or briefly disconnect the prod webhook, then reconnect when done local testing.

+##### Cloudflare Tunnels

 Testing locally requires running Cloudflare's Tunnel service.
-Via it, https://dev.dylangattey.com points to your local (running) Next app if you run `turbo dev`.
-Make sure the config in ~/.cloudflared exposes the `dg` tunnel with `url: http://localhost:3000`.
-And close when done!
-The dev Strava app is set up to hit `dev.dylangattey.com` at `/api/webhooks`, whereas the main one uses `dylangattey.com`.
+Via it, https://dev.dylangattey.com/api/webhooks points to your local (running) Next app if you run `turbo dev`.
+Here's how it works:

+1. Visit the tunnel's [config page](https://one.dash.cloudflare.com/737867b500ec8ef1d7e5c9650e5dbfdb/networks/tunnels/cfd_tunnel/60e09136-a10f-499c-8925-bcef7570677d/edit?tab=overview) and use the "Install and run a connector" section to start a persistent service.
+Change it here if `api/webhooks` ever moves.
+1. That will enable a persistent service on your device that will kep the tunnel open.
+1. To debug prod, you can temporarily change the `STRAVA` env variables to the prod values (except the callback url!) and log into Strava and change the accepted domain to the `dev` subdomain.
+Then, delete the current subscription, recreate, and try editing.
+Visit the `api/webhooks` to restart the oauth flow on dev.

 #### Webhooks